Toddlers have some very annoying habits… if you are bringing up a toddler, you will already know most of them!

 Some children pick this habit from seeing other people doing it.
 Others inherit this habit from their parents.

 Nail-biting parents can pass this habit to their kids.

-If you have twins, and one of the twins starts biting their nails, the other twin is most likely going to bite their nails too.
+If you have twins and one of the twins starts biting their nails, the other twin will most likely bite their nails.